If we had to choose one word that encapsulates both the design and sound of Beyerdynamic’s Amiron headphones, it would be ‘comfortable’.

-There’s no question that the Amirons can dig down into the lower frequencies either, even without the emphasis on bass that the closed-back headphones have.
+There’s no question that the Amiron can dig down into the lower frequencies either, even without the emphasis on bass that the closed-back headphones have.

 The growling engine in Queen’s Another One Bites The Dust is solid and detailed when starting up in the middle of the song.
 While other headphones might sound more energetic, the Amirons don’t force any extra enthusiasm into the song.

-The dynamism and punch in Queen’s low beats or AC/DC’s power chords comes straight from the music, rather than being hyped up by the headphones.
+The dynamism and punch in Queen’s low beats or AC/DC’s power chords come straight from the music, rather than being hyped up by the headphones.

-The level of level of transparency and range that these Amirons provide means that, if you put high quality sound into it, you’ll get high quality sound out of it.
+The level of transparency and range that the Amiron provide means that, if you put high quality sound into it, you’ll get high quality sound out of it.

 At this price point, Beyerdynamic’s Amiron headphones provide an impressive sound that takes the whole frequency range in its stride.